subhashk01/subhashk01.github.io/README.md

 # subhashk01.github.io
 Personal website for Subhash Kantamneni, based on [nrandecker/particle](https://github.com/nrandecker/particle).

-New features include:
-  Coursework accordion section
-  In the News section
-  Enabling of interactive particles
+New features include a coursework accordion section, an "In the News" section, and the enabling of interactive particles

 Enjoy!